 The Herndon Town Council then revised the election date through a local ordinance.
 Approval by the General Assembly was required to institutionalize the change in the charter, however, and a future town council could revise the local ordinance and re-schedule Herndon's local elections in May.
 In 2021, the General Assembly passed a law forcing all municipal elections to be held in November.
 At the time, both houses of the legislature were controlled by Democrats, and the Governor also was a Democrat.
 The objections of both local governments and Republicans were not sufficient to change the decision.4

 the General Assembly revised the charter for the City of Manassas in 2014 so elections for council/mayor would occur in November, but after the city elected its first Democrat the Republican-controlled state legislature blocked a similar request in 2015 to alter Herndon's town charter

 Source: ESRI, ArcGIS Online

 In 2015, many communities in southern states to examine the public placement of over 1,000 memorials honoring the Confederacy after nine black people at a church meeting in South Carolina were murdered by a white man who used Confederate symbols to express his racist beliefs.
 Portsmouth, Charlottesville, and other communities began reconsidering if those monuments should be moved, perhaps into museums.
-Alexandria considered renaming "Jefferson Davis Highway" and restoring the name used until 1952 (River Road), but the charter for Arlington County did not authorize the neighboring jurisdiction to change the road name.5
+In 2018, Alexandria decided to rename "Jefferson Davis Highway."
+City Council chose to use the name for the road in Fairfax County, "Richmond Highway."